la2050/archive/_projects/2016/connecting-communities-through-fotos.md

   - Technical infrastructure (computers etc.)
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  Pictures are a powerful way to convey your mission and communicate your social impact.
+But let’s face it, many nonprofits don’t have flexible funds for great photography and marketing.
+Our project will host photoshoots for 20 organizations across Greater LA, in order to help them tell their story and create visual representations of the life-changing work being done.
 project_impact: >-
   ["Social & emotional support","Rates of volunteerism","Total number of local
   social media friends and connections Angelenos have"]